 6. Waiheke Island

 A short ferry ride from Auckland is Waiheke—just far enough away from all those city lights to get a glimpse of the star-studded skies.
-Enjoy dinner at Cable Bay and then head outside to the lawn, relax on a bean bag and wish upon a star.
+Enjoy dinner at Mudbrick and then head outside to the Archive Bar and Bistro's roof, relax on a bean bag and wish upon a star.

 If you’re looking for more remote than Waiheke then try Motutapu.
 With a campsite that is literally right by the beach and without power or light, it’s one of the best places to stargaze in Auckland.
 You’ll be birdwatching by day and star-watching by night, you’ll soon be transformed by the beauty.

 If you can’t make it out of the city, but still need a bit of star action, head along to Auckland’s very own observatory—the Stardome.
 Situated in the heart of Cornwall Park, a guide will take you on an unforgettable tour of our universe—use that knowledge to help with your gazing when you actually manage to make it outta town.